openwall/john-packages/readme.md

 The highlights (👀):

 - fallback for CPU[*] and OMP;
-- prince mode available;
 - OpenCL available (GPU driver installation is needed);
 - John the Ripper is a "featured software" in the security category on Canonical Snap Store;
 - John the Ripper is a software with 4-star (⭐⭐⭐⭐) user reviews on Canonical Snap Store;
 - John the Ripper is tagged as safe, confined and auditable software on Canonical Snap Store;
 - John the Ripper supports and has a package for all architectures supported by Ubuntu itself.
 - also available via the alias **john**, e.g. `john -list=build-info`;
-- the released version of John 1.9.0 Jumbo 1+ (rolling release):
+- the released version of John 1.9.0 Jumbo 1+ (is a rolling release);
-  - is available for X86_64, armhf, arm64, ppc64el, riscv64, and s390x;
-- a development version:
+- a development version is also available.
-  - is available for X86_64, arm64, ppc64el, and s390x.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.